 But from the beginning, God called Jeremiah to be a prophet to the nations.
 And through his preaching, God’s Word to Judah becomes a word to the nations and to us.
 It shines through, time and time again.
 In every oracle of judgment, there is an offer of grace.
 So, it is fitting that Jeremiah ends with an extensive call to the nations to know the Lord and to walk in His ways.
 This book is no mere sordid history of an ancient kingdom’s demise.
 But it is a constant refrain of grace, sung out to men who are utterly undeserving.
 It is a reminder that God’s promises are not for some particular tribe, language, nation or people, but for “every creature under heaven.”
 And most importantly, for you.

 You are not beyond God’s grace.
 You are not excluded from His offer.
 In John 6:37, Jesus says, “whoever comes to me, I will never cast out.”
 Jeremiah is filled with the threatened judgment, but more than that, with promised mercy.
 Are you headed toward judgment?
 God’s call is to turn back and find mercy.
 In Jeremiah 46-51, God calls the nations to turn back.
 In some of the Scripture’s most remarkable poetry, the Lord calls those who are far from him to return home.

-Join us this Sunday, July 21 as we consider our response when God threatens judgement and calls us to return to Him.
-We meet from 5:00 – 6:30 pm in The Commons at St. Andrews Anglican Church at 8300 Kanis Rd in Little Rock.
-Click here for directions.
-Come with a friend and join us for fellowship and worship.
-We look forward to seeing you there.
+Join us as we see that God calls us to return as well.
+We meet from 5:00 – 6:30 pm in The Commons at St. Andrews Anglican Church at 8300 Kanis Rd in Little Rock for worship.
+Get directions here or contact us for more info.
+You can also join us on Facebook Live @RiverCityARP or on YouTube.